-So, while it might seem like a relatively small initial investment pot has little chance of tipping into CGT territory, mighty oaks from tiny acorns grow.
+So, while it might seem like a relatively small initial investment pot has little chance of tipping into CGT territory, mighty oaks can grow from some tiny acorns.
 It's better to plan for that possibility now than get there and wish you had used a stocks and shares ISA all along.

 ISAs & UK dividend tax